cschubiner/gamelist_manyplayers_v2/README.md

 ## Status

-Work in progress — not all games from `gameslist.txt` have review files yet.
+Complete — all games from `gameslist.txt` now have per‑game JSON metadata for the visualizer.

 ## Conventions